RoToRoX/rancor-doc/Getting-Started.md

 ![List of settings files](https://github.com/rogerlew/rancor-release/blob/master/Rancor_images/Rancor_configuration_inifiles.PNG)

-1080 - TBD
+1080 - configuration for a 1920x1080 screen

-1440 - TBD
+1440 - configuration for a 2560x1440 screen

-AlarmPanelColor - TBD
+AlarmPanelColor - configuration colors of the alarm panel

 IconColor - TBD

 Layout1080 - TBD

-RadarPlot - TBD
+RadarPlot - configuration for the radar plot parameters

 #### Data
 This folder is where your session data will be placed.
 The images below show a data folder and its contents.
 Each folder is named by the Trial_Age_Gender_Date paradigm.
 Further, the actual data sets delivered are an event log in JSON format that lists all control actions or events that occured during the session.
 The second time series file is a more raw breakdown of the state of every measured parameter at the time scale reported.
 This is a more granular look at the simulation as a whole but the data may need to be filtered to achieve the desired results.